agno3317/d2guns/how-to.md

         From Guns
         Where gun_source = 'Moon';

-Note: * just means all.
-Make sure that whatever you are looking for is within ''
+Note: The Select statement specifies which columns you want returned in a query.
+In this case, we want to see all the columns, so we use * which means all.

+The From statement specifies the table.
+We are working with the guns table so we just put guns.

+The where function acts as a filter within a column.
+In this query, we want to look for entries in the table where the gun source is the Moon.

 # Step 4
 You can go even further!